Icinga/icinga-notifications-web/doc/06-Desktop-Notifications.md

 <!-- {% if not icingaDocs %} -->

-> **Note**
->
+!!!
+Note

-> If you haven't installed this module from packages, you have to configure this as a `systemd` service yourself by just
-> copying the example service definition from `/usr/share/icingaweb2/modules/notifications/config/systemd/icinga-desktop-notifications.service`
+    If you haven't installed this module from packages, you have to configure this as a `systemd` service yourself by just copying the example service definition from `/usr/share/icingaweb2/modules/notifications/config/systemd/icinga-desktop-notifications.service` to `/etc/systemd/system/icinga-desktop-notifications.service`.
-> to `/etc/systemd/system/icinga-desktop-notifications.service`.

 <!-- {% endif %} -->

 You can run the following command to enable and start the daemon.